 The beauty of hosting webinars, live streams, and virtual speaker sessions is that you can record your screen while they’re happening.
 These recorded events are gifts that keep on giving, since you can use the recordings as on-demand content after the actual live event is over.

 Take advantage of the recorded session as-is for re-promotion to your audience and within your content marketing strategy.
-Also, cut smaller clips to reuse on social media and in your email marketing.
+Try some simple post-production edits to optimize even further, which could make a big difference to your engagement.
+Simply trimming housekeeping items at the beginning and Q&A from the end are two simple ways.
+If you can get that on-demand session under 20 minutes, it could net you over 40% more audience retention.
+Also, consider using smaller clips to reuse on social media and in your email marketing.
 Recorded sessions offer you a wealth of content to deliver to your audience in whichever way you want.

 Innovators Leading the Charge With Video Trends